If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 This is Grant Stone’s own micro studded sole, a pretty straightforward design that offers grip while still appearing nice and flat when viewed from the side.
 The studs are slightly more recessed than you’ll get in a classic Dainite sole, which is intended to make it so you can’t feel the studs when walking.

-It’s a tad softer than Dainite and it won’t rattle your knees when you’re walking; the shock absorption is decent, which is helped by the leather insole (which has cork filler and a steel shank) and 3-millimeter leather midsole.
+It’s a tad softer than Dainite and it won’t rattle your knees when you’re walking.
+The shock absorption is decent, which is helped by the leather insole (which has cork filler and a steel shank) and 3-millimeter leather midsole.
 All those layers of leather make for terrific comfort as the boot ages, your foot heats the leather, and it molds it to your individual shape.

 Finally, the upper and sole are attached with a Goodyear welt, which offers unlimited resoles and great water resistance to boot.

-Grant Stone Chelsea Fit & Sizing
+Grant Stone Chelsea Sizing & Comfort

 - Size down half a size